Boiann/federal-bureau-of-control/README.md

 - Slack community, thank you for being a constant source of good information and solutions.
 Special mentions are Allen and Roman, whose attention to detail and suggestions made this project better after it was submitted for peer review.
 - Koko, my mentor, thank you for being an incredible source of solutions and good advice, your support meant a great deal during the project.
+- Student support of Code Institute, thank you for granting the project deadline extension, it was much needed and appreciated.
 - C8H10N4O2 in a cup.
 Thank you for existing.

 [Back to top ⇧](#federal-bureau-of-control)